Arrive Edinburgh

 The Isle of Skye, castles and storybook views

-Known in Gaelic as "isle of mist," Skye is steeped in Celtic and Norse legend, a land of faerie glens, storybook mountains, and otherworldly landscapes that seem to spring from Tolkien's Middle Earth.
+Known in Gaelic as "Isle of Mist," Skye is steeped in Celtic and Norse legend, a land of faerie glens, storybook mountains, and otherworldly landscapes that seem to spring from Tolkien's Middle Earth.
 At Portree, a fishing town in a harbor sheltered by cliffs, take your choice of shore excursions.
 Take a cruise around Portree Bay and the Sound of Raasay on a wildlife safari which may include seals, otters, dolphins, and sea eagles along with enchanting coastal views.
 Alternatively, travel to Kintail where iconic Eilean Donan Castle stands on a small tidal island; destroyed in 1719 and restored in 1932, it is the most photographed castle in Scotland, and you can explore it while learning its turbulent history.
 Your third choice is a visit to medieval Dunvegan Castle, the seat of the MacLeod Clan, rising four stories high on a promontory overlooking Loch Dunvegan and the sea.
 The fourth choice takes you on a guided tour of a working Croft.
-Afterwards, you'll have the opportunity to spend the afternoon in colorful Victorian Portree to explore on your own, or you can return to the ship.
-Late afternoon, a professional photographer will give a presentation of his works and discuss photography on the Scottish Isles.
+Late afternoon, see Skye through the lens of a local photographer" Join Simon Larsen as he takes you on a visual journey around Skye with his stunning photography.
 Set sail this evening for the Isle of Mull.

 The Isle of Mull

 Sail to the Isle of Mull, a popular destination for naturalists and photographers in search of Britain's more elusive birds and wildlife.
-Anchor in Tobermory on a morning arrival for a choice of three excursions.
+Anchor in Tobermory on a morning arrival for a choice of excursions.
 Drive along the scenic coastline to Duart Castle, a medieval landmark on the sea cliffs, home of the Maclean Clan – restored in the 20th century – a rare opportunity to visit a clan seat that is still owned by its members; or enjoy a short but scenic drive to Aros Park* for a guided nature hike.
 Join us this evening for a whisky tasting and the captain's farewell reception followed by dinner as you sail for the Scottish mainland.

 Disembark and explore the city of Glasgow